MuGdxy/muda/docs/MainPage.md

 Simple to extend.

-- User can obey the basic interface of muda to define their own object to reuse the MUDA facility
+- User can obey the primary interface of muda to define their own object to reuse the MUDA facility
 - Almost all "Resource View Type" can be used directly in the MUDA `ComputeGraph`.

 ## A substitution of thrust?